 Hands-on experimental learning is a vital part of the science curriculum.
 Science is taught from an immersion approach so that students can have an in-depth understanding of the world that God made.
 Science allows students to see evidence of the Word of God and the details of God.

 Each year, we rotate through one of the books from the Apologia curriculum.
-Over the past four years students have dived into Swimming Creatures, Land Animals, Anatomy, and Astronomy.
+Over the past five years students have dived into Swimming Creatures, Land Animals, Anatomy, Astronomy, and Physics & Chemistry.